Warren, Pelosi demand AG Jeff Sessions resign over Russia meetings

 And in a statement, Rep. Elijah Cummings, D-Maryland, said, "Attorney General Sessions should resign immediately, and there is no longer any question that we need a truly independent commission to investigate this issue."

-In a statement Wednesday night, Sessions replied to news of his two meetings with Russian Ambassador to the U.S. Sergei Kislyak: "I have never met with any Russian officials to discuss issues of the campaign.
+In a statement Wednesday night, Sessions replied to news of his two meetings with Sergei Kislyak, the Russian Ambassador to the U.S.: "I have never met with any Russian officials to discuss issues of the campaign.
 I have no idea what this allegation is about.
 It is false."

 Sessions was asked during his confirmation hearings by Sen. Al Franken what he would do if he learned that "anyone affiliated with the Trump campaign communicated with the Russian government in the course of this campaign," Sessions replied: